-All students will line up and enter with their classes and entry doors are supervised by staff members.
+All students will line up at assigned doors and enter with their classes at 7:50 am.
 Students are dismissed at the same doors.
 Please wait outside the building for your child to be dismissed at the end of the day.